Rm-fr-y/Kali-Linux-Seamless-Mode/README.md

     		HOSTIP=$(route.exe print | grep 0.0.0.0 | head -1 | awk '{print $4}')
 	fi

-3. Download the Bat script here and place it on your Desktop for quick access to Seamless Mode WSL and its functionality.
+3. Download the [Bat script](https://github.com/Rm-fr-y/Kali-Linux-Seamless-Mode/blob/main/Start%20Kali.bat) and place it on your Desktop for quick access to Seamless Mode WSL and its functionality.

-4. Download the config file for VcXsrv and put it in a location where you won't delete it.
+4. Download the [config file for VcXsrv](https://github.com/Rm-fr-y/Kali-Linux-Seamless-Mode/blob/main/config.xlaunch) and put it in a location where you won't delete it.
 Adjust the bat script to have the correct location for the config file where it says "CONFIG FILEPATH HERE"

-5. Download the Bash script here and place it in your WSL home directory ~/ (cd ~/).
+5. Download the [Bash script](https://github.com/Rm-fr-y/Kali-Linux-Seamless-Mode/blob/main/launch-kex.sh) and place it in your WSL home directory ~/ (cd ~/).

 6. Adjust the GDK and QT scales on the script to match your resolution.